playcanvas/developer.playcanvas.com/content/en/user-manual/shadows/index.md

 Enabling shadows is easy.
 First of all, indentify which lights in your scene you want to cast shadows.

-Select the lights in the Pack Explorer and check the 'Cast Shadows' option:
+Select the lights in the Hierarchy and check the 'Cast Shadows' option:

 <img src="/images/user-manual/components/component-model.jpg" style="width: 300px; float: right; padding: 20px; padding-top: 0px;"/>